Use the Wireless Network

 The LSC wireless network is as secure as any open public access network.
 It is always a good idea to make sure you are on an SSL-encrypted web page prior to sending or receiving confidential data.

-If you are using your personal or library laptop to access our wireless network, you will not be able to print on the library printers.
-You can save your work to a portable USB flash drive or attach a file to an email message you can access and use a library desktop computer to print to the library network printers.
+- You can save your work to a USB flash drive or attach a file to an email message you can access and use a library desktop computer to print to the library network printers.